MarkPKCollier/CS4400-assignment-3/README.md

 Once this file is closed any modifications to the file are pushed to the file server via a store operation.
 The file server then maintains consistency with file servers with replicated copies by broadcasting the modification only to these servers.

+NB: the caching directory contains only a very simple library which can be used by the client.
+Caching is primarily implemented as part of the client/file server, so the majority of the caching code exists there.

 ### Transactions

 A simple transaction service enables the user to batch queries into atomic units.